MariaCarmela/EmissionMeasurementsFromTheEmittingMaterialInSpace/README.md

 2D Spatial Data, Histogram Equalization, Color Transformation for emission measurements from the emitting material in space.

 # Dataset
-In the zip folder orion.zip you can find the description of the data(DataCharacterstics.txt,AllBands.png) and the dataset itself.
+In the zip folder orion.zip you can find the description of the data (DataCharacterstics.txt, AllBands.png) and the dataset itself.
 The dataset is made of 4 .txt file:

 • i170b1h0_t0.txt  for band 1

 • i170b2h0_t0.txt for band 2

 • i170b3h0_t0.txt for band 3

 • i170b4h0_t0.txt fo band 4

 # Installation
 Please install needed packages like this: